SaumilP/mastodon-toot-client/readme.md

 Pre-requisite
 ---
-Make sure `cargo` is installed before attempting to build this bot.
+Make sure `cargo` is installed before attempting to build this client.

 Snippets
 ---